csmets/Server-Driven-UI/docs/queries-and-mutations.md

 A query should return all the necessary view elements for a page or component.
 Depending on your approach, Page level or Component level, read [composable design](./composable-design.md) to learn more.

-Queries are generally straight forwarded in design.
+Queries are generally straight forward in design.
 However there are some guidelines you can follow to help design better queries.

 ### Required inputs